Skip to main content

 Your local public library is a great place to start when exploring partnerships in your community and can provide fantastic opportunities to promote reading widely.
 You can approach your library directly, or through a local authority contact; you may even have a school librarian that could create inroads.
 Involving your community council can help hone a project and gather more interested parties to join you on your Reading Schools journey.

-If your school has it's own library, joint activities with the local public library can be a great way to engage whole families and promote the joy of reading across the whole community.
+If your school has its own library, joint activities with the local public library can be a great way to engage whole families and promote the joy of reading across the whole community.
 We have printable posters you can put up in the library to help raise awareness of your Reading Schools partnership.

 To encourage role-modelling in the community, ask guest speakers to talk about reading at assemblies.
 Invite librarians in to talk to the children and, to foster that personal connection, follow this up with a class visit to your local library.
 Making sure every child has a library card will make a big difference, and it can help give pupils and parents the confidence to visit the library on a regular basis.